-In the city of Bujumbura, the number for emergency assistance is 112.
+The local equivalent to the “911” emergency line in Burundi is 112.
 In practice the number often goes unanswered and you may wish to seek police assistance in person; there is no comparable number outside the capital.

 Local Laws & Special Circumstances